 Risk management system

-In order to respond to emergencies with the resources of the company organization, Casio has created a Crisis Management Manual for securing the safety of all employees, directors, and their families, preserving corporate assets, and maintaining business activities.
+In order to respond to emergencies with the resources of the company organization, Casio has created a Crisis Management Manual for securing the safety of all employees, executives, and their families, preserving corporate assets.
 Sequential updates of the manual keep pace with changes in the business environment, and the company is taking practical initiatives at the same time.
 Specifically, the following measures have already been undertaken:

 - Implementation of regular evacuation drills and general lifesaving classes for employees

 - Distribution of emergency assistance kits to employees and additional disaster stockpiling